ronakupadhyaya/Horizons-week-05/day3/tic-tac-toe/README.md

 1. A status text reflecting the state of the Game
 1. A history panel that allows for (pseudo) time travel

+There are a lot of code samples to guide you along.
+Treat them as if they were solutions - **Try your best NOT to look at them unless you've spent some time thinking about the problem**.

 Sections:
 1. [Install React Development Tools](#part-1-install-react-development-tools)
 1. [The Square Component](#part-2-the-square-component)